 We strive to use an ethical storytelling approach in the development of all Ascend communications that include parent contributions.
 Even after determining that a story is the right vehicle to share parent voice and obtaining informed consent from the parent, keep in mind some important considerations as you begin writing.
-Here is a checklist of recommended dos and don'ts to ensure that your organization is telling a story that empowers parents:
+Here is a checklist of recommended dos and don'ts to ensure that your organization is telling a story that empowers parents: Dos

-Dos

-- Center parents as the protagonists of their own stories: Convey that parents are whole persons in a story by highlighting their personalities and perspectives, and, whenever possible, tell the story in parents' own words (e.g., incorporate more quotes into written stories or support parents in writing their stories).7 - Collaborate throughout the writing process: Touch base with the parent from the start to understand what they want their story to highlight, and build in time for them to review what you have written and provide feedback.
-A story is final when the parent has reviewed and approved it. - Seek approval for all the ways in which a story may be shared: Affirm with parents that they have the ultimate say in how and where their story is shared.
-Consider the different ways in which you may want to share their story, present those back to the parent, and confirm their approval or any changes they would like.
+- Center parents as the protagonists of their own stories: Convey that parents are whole persons in a story by incorporate more quotes into written stories or support parents in writing their stories).7 - is final when the parent has reviewed and approved it. - those back to the parent, and confirm their approval or any changes they would like.